'Gangubai Kathiawadi' box office: Alia Bhatt-starrer races towards Rs 100 crore mark

 Alia Bhatt starrer 'Gangubai Kathiawadi' is soaring high!

-Sanjay Leela Bhansali turned out to be a major successs of Bollywood and managed to bring the audience back to the theatres after the brief wave of the pandemic.
+Sanjay Leela Bhansali turned out to be a major success of Bollywood and managed to bring the audience back to the theatres after the brief wave of the pandemic.

 In the first six days of release, the movie has earned Rs 63.53 crore, as per trade analyst Taran Adarsh.